highbyte/dotnet-6502/docs/host-apps/terminal/overview.md

 - **Apple II Plus** (`Impl.Terminal.Apple2` + `App.Terminal.Shell.Apple2`) — 40×24 text page
   with normal, inverse, and flashing characters.
 Lo-res and hi-res graphics are not represented;
   while the machine is in a graphics mode, the Terminal host continues to show its text page.
+- **Oric Atmos 48K** (`Impl.Terminal.Oric` + `App.Terminal.Shell.Oric`) — 40×28 text screen
+  with serial ink/paper colors, inverse and flashing characters.
+Hi-res pixels, double-height glyph shape, and RAM-defined alternate/custom glyph shapes are not represented; the Terminal host continues to show the text screen in hi-res mode.

-The screen pane resizes automatically to fit the running system's frame (C64 ≈ 40 columns, VIC-20 ≈ 22 columns, Apple II = 40 columns), and the status/logs column reflows around it.
+The screen pane resizes automatically to fit the running system's frame (C64 ≈ 40 columns, VIC-20 ≈ 22 columns, Apple II = 40 columns, Oric = 40 columns), and the status/logs column reflows around it.
 The emulated screen is drawn without an extra framing box — each system renders its own coloured screen border, which is wide and wasteful in a terminal, so the view crops it down to a thin, consistent border on every side.
 This keeps the C64 (29 cells tall including its border) within a default ~30-row terminal without the user